 Oh hai, welcome to price speculation corner.
-Obviously we don’t know how Nvidia are going to price their new cards, but we can still make some educated guesses based on Nvidia passim.
+Obviously we don’t know how Nvidia is going to price its new cards, but we can still make some educated guesses based on Nvidia passim.
 And based on the ludicrous pricing of the Titan V.

 In short, they’re likely to be more expensive than the old Pascal generation of cards.
 Well, compared with the original, non-mining-boom-time price anyways.

 But we’re unlikely to see any Founders Edition shenanigans in terms of pricing.
-They may still call their reference cards the Founders Edition, but I think the times of charging extra for the basic Nvidia blower design are thankfully over.
+Nvidia may still call its reference cards the Founders Edition, but I think the times of charging extra for the basic Nvidia blower design are thankfully over.

 In a pure generation-on-generation test between the pro-level Pascal P100 and Volta V100 GPUs the newer Nvidia architecture is posting performance that is 132% faster than the last-gen chips.
 If we get anywhere near that level of performance boost from gaming applications Volta will be stunning.
 Realistically that's unlikely because these tests are based on Geekbench benchmarks, run in a Linux environment, using the specific CUDA API, and not Shadow of War at 4K.